canonical/postfix-relay-operators/postfix-relay-operator/README.md

 # Postfix relay operator

 A [Juju](https://juju.is/) [charm](https://documentation.ubuntu.com/juju/3.6/reference/charm/)
 deploying and managing a Postfix relay server on bare metal.
-SMTP is an Internet standard communication protocol for email transmission.

-Features include (not limited to):
-- set up base Postfix system
-- relay through another MTA
-- set up virtual aliases and transport maps
-- restrict relaying per domain, sender, recipient, headers checks
-- enable SPF subsystem
-- set up authenticated submission service
-- restrict sender address per user
-- fine-tune TLS settings
-- set up limits (rate, size, connections, ...)

 For information about how to deploy, integrate, and manage this charm, see the Official [postfix-relay Operator Documentation](https://charmhub.io/postfix-relay/docs).